 DLP 3D Printing Technology

 DLP stands for Digital Light Processing.
 The DLP process shares some similarities with the Stereolithography 3D printing process where photopolymers are used.
 The DLP 3D printing technology uses a conventional light source like an arc lamp with a liquid crystal display panel.
 In DLP printing, the vat of liquid polymer is exposed to UV light in safe conditions.
 The process starts with loading the 3D model to the printer.
 An in-built projector that sits under the resin container projects slices of the 3D image on the resin layers.
 The first layer of polymer that is exposed to the UV light hardens and the process continues to the 2nd and all successive layers in the photopolymer.
 The process continues until the 3D model is built.

 SLA stands for Stereolithography.
 It is the oldest 3D printing technology that is still used today.
 Unlike DLP, the SLA 3D printer uses a laser beam to harden the polymer.
 The SLA 3D printer directs UV laser to two galvanometers which directs them to correct X and Y coordinates that are traced out to a cross-section of the model.
 The UV laser beam moves continuously across the print are hardening the photopolymer as it goes.
 The 3D printing process breaks the 3D design into multiple sets of coordinates for each layer along the lines that are sent to two galvanometers.

 Difference between DLP and SLA

-- The primary difference between DLP and SLA is the light source; SLP uses a UV laser beam while the DLP uses a more UV source light.
+- Light Source: SLA uses a UV laser beam while the DLP uses UV light from a projector.